 When the server implements hierarchical filters, it should inform the component about that.

-.
+in the response to the /fields request.
 The component will ignore multilevel hierarchies if the advanced

 property is set to false